 What if no one appreciates what you have done?
 Does it mean that what you have done is worthless?
 Are you going to blame them for not being appreciative?

 Instead of waiting for or seeking approval from others, self-appreciation is a better choice.
 Because it’s something within our control.
 Furthermore, people are more likely to appreciate someone who appreciates themselves.

 How to Appreciate Yourself

 1. Don’t wait.

 Like with you don’t wait for others to appreciate you, you don’t wait till you achieve something great before you appreciate yourself.
 Do it now.

 You don’t have to achieve anything to appreciate yourself.

 There are simple things we or our bodies do or have which we can be appreciative of.
 These are things we pay the least attention to when we are busy and things we most likely to take for granted.
 When it comes to appreciation, it’s important to see what we have, and not what we don’t have.

 Start with all your body parts — the eyes, the nose, the mouth, the ears, all your fingers, and toes.
 How do you use them in your daily life?
 What roles do they play?
 Then, proceed to your inner organs such as your heart, stomach, and lungs.
 Can you be thankful for them too?

 2. Use kind words.

-Being appreciative for yourself is as simple as using kind words on yourself.
+Being appreciative of yourself is as simple as using kind words on yourself.
 Change how you speak to yourself.
-Think of the language you would use when you are being appreciative towards someone else.
+Think of the language you would use when you are being appreciative of someone else.
 Use the change language on yourself.
-Use less of those words that creates judgment and drama.
+Use less of those words that create judgment and drama.

 There is an opportunity to appreciate every time you want to beat yourself up.